Reading Time: 3 minutes

 If you’re looking to do something similar – let me know and I’ll try and help but briefly:

 - Identify a casting website you can post ads for free (or paid) like Starnow

-- Put a job role up that also contains some acting relevant work (e.g sales training can be very effective from improv actors)
+- Put a job role up that also contains some acting-relevant work (e.g sales training can be very effective for improv actors)